hyperledger-labs/splice/cluster/images/docs/src/validator_operator/validator_helm.rst

     b.
 Choose "Single Page Web Applications", call it ``Wallet web UI``, and click Create.
     c.
 Determine the URL for your validator's wallet UI.
        If you're using the ingress configuration of this runbook, that would be ``https://wallet.validator.YOUR_HOSTNAME``.
     d.
-In the Auth0 application settings, add the SV URL to the following:
+In the Auth0 application settings, add the URL of the validator wallet to the following:

        - "Allowed Callback URLs"
        - "Allowed Logout URLs"